 Small mouth, chin, and side areas of the tip of the nose

-The symptoms of 22q11.2 deletion syndrome may resemble other problems or medical conditions.
+The symptoms of 22q11.2 deletion syndrome may look like other health problems.
+Make

 How is 22q11.2 deletion syndrome diagnosed?

-Blood tests and tests to examine for immune system problems
+Blood tests and tests to look for immune system problems

-test to see if this deletion is inherited.
-In approximately 10 percent of families, the deletion has been inherited from one of the parents.
-Any individual who has this
+can have a FISH test to see if this deletion is inherited.
+In about 1 in 10 cases

+of the syndrome, the deletion has been inherited from one of the parents.
+If you have

 How is 22q11.2 deletion syndrome treated?

 There is no cure for 22q11.2 deletion syndrome.
 But many of its related health problems